This page has information about the use of aloe in people with cancer. There is information about

 An extract taken from inside the outer lining of the leaves is called aloe latex.
 It can be dried into brownish granules.
-These contain a substance which can help to treat constipation.
+These contain a substance that can help to treat constipation.

 Aloe vera is mostly used for skin conditions.
 There is some evidence to support its use for minor skin problems and burns.
 Some people with cancer use aloe vera to help heal and soothe burns caused by their radiotherapy treatment.
-Although research evidence does not currently show that aloe vera can help with burns caused by radiotherapy treatment many patients say that it helps to heal and soothe the skin.
-Many specialist nurses, radiotherapy doctors and radiographers also recommend its use.
+Some specialist nurses, radiotherapy doctors and radiographers also recommend its use.

 More rarely, people use aloe as an injection, capsule or drink to try and treat their cancer and we discuss this below.
-We recommend that you don’t replace your conventional cancer treatment with any type of alternative cancer therapy such as aloe vera.
+We recommend that you don’t replace your conventional cancer treatment, such as cancer drugs or radiotherapy, with any type of alternative treatment such as aloe vera.

 Aloe vera squeezed directly from the leaves of the plant can be put straight onto your skin to help heal minor cuts, scrapes and burns.
 Some people have an aloe vera plant in their home to use in this way.
 You can also buy it in health food shops and chemists as a gel or cream.

 You can get other aloe products such as aloe latex and aloe juice as a liquid or capsules from health food shops or chemists, to help treat constipation.
 They can work well for some people but you should never take more than the recommended dose.
 Always let your doctor know about any complementary therapies or supplements that you use.
-There is information about constipation and its treatment in our coping physically section.
+You can read our information about constipation and its treatment.

 A product called T-UP is made of concentrated aloe.
 Some people promote T-UP as an alternative cancer therapy that you can either drink or inject directly into a tumour or bloodstream.
 T-UP injections have caused death in several patients with cancer.
 They are illegal in the USA and are not available in the UK.

 Several trials have looked at using aloe vera gel directly on the skin to help prevent and lessen skin reactions from radiotherapy.
 A 2005 review of 7 trials found that they were of poor quality and did not show that aloe gel was better than standard treatments.
-They said that there is currently no evidence from clinical trials to suggest that topical aloe vera can prevent or minimise skin reactions due to radiotherapy.
-But we need better designed trials.
 You can read the review of studies of aloe for skin reactions on the Centre for Reviews and Dissemination website.

 In 2011 researchers carried out a review of studies that have used aloe vera gel to prevent mouth soreness (mucositis) in people having treatment for cancer.
 They found there was no evidence to suggest that aloe vera works.
 But many patients say that they have found aloe helpful.
 You can read the review of studies of aloe for sore mouth on the Cochrane Library website.
 We need further research to find out whether aloe vera can help.

 Aloe vera can help to soften skin around wounds and prevent dryness as they heal.
 Some early research seems to suggest that it may help wounds to heal.
-But always check with your doctor before using it.
+But always check with your doctor or specialist nurse before using it.

-Early laboratory studies suggest that some of the chemicals found in aloe may help to boost the immune system.
+Some people claim that aloe vera can balance the immune system or even treat and cure cancer.
+Studies have been carried out into this and some laboratory studies and early studies on animals seem to show that extracts from aloe may be helpful in boosting the immune system to attack cancer cells.
 But the safety of these chemicals has not been tested in humans and we don't know whether they may work.
-There is currently no evidence that aloe products can help to prevent or treat cancer in humans.
+There is currently no evidence that aloe can treat cancer in humans.

 One study showed that an aloe extract called aloe emodin can block the growth of head and neck cancer cells in test tubes.
 Emodin can also stop liver cancer cells growing in test tubes.